jaeyoungchoilab/Topsicle/README.md

                         point detected, boolean, presence=True
 ```

+Note: Because we only want to have a brief understanding of how Topsicle works, hence, the [Topsicle_demo](Topsicle_demo) just contains A thaliana Col-0 reads that are aligned to chromosome one 3-prime of reference genome, with one result from each analysis (descriptive plot,... - see the folder for more details).
+We should note that when running Topsicle, it might return more files than just 5 files as in the Demo folder.

 ### 2.4: Brief explanation of Topsicle workflow
 1. We have an initial pattern that we want to look for (for example, the telomere pattern of Arabidopsis thaliana Col-0 strand is "CCCTAAA").
 Since this desired pattern has 7 base pairs (7-bp), and long read sequence methods (Oxford Nanopore Technologies, PacBio HiFi,...) can have random sequencing errors, identifying a k-mer (a subset) of that 7-bp pattern will be less specificity than finding whole 7-bp.
 Pocky generates phrases of that strand to the length we want, for example 4-bp or 5-bp from 7-bp (--telophrase).
 Let's call them "k-mer patterns".
 2. [Optional step 0](#21-descriptive-plots---overview_plotpy): Overview descriptive plot to see if input read has telomere or not by marking location of telomere pattern found in that read.
 This step can also get heatmap for general observation of tandem repeat we can expect to see and interpret if the analysis goes wrong at any point.